pramnora/lisp/README.md

 ## My own personal interest in learning how to use LISP

-First, I started off by learning to use BASIC/Beginner's All purpose Symbollic Instruction Code.
+- First, I started off by learning to use BASIC/Beginner's All purpose Symbollic Instruction Code.

-Next, I moved on to learning to use Pascal...which is a far more 'technical' language than was the much simpler BASIC.
+- Next, I moved on to learning to use Pascal...which is a far more 'technical' language than was the much simpler BASIC.

+- After than I learned to use some: HTML/CSS/Javascript.

 However, there are certain programming languages which I still don't understand how to use, yet...?

-Amongst these programming languages are, namely: C/C++...; both very highly 'technical' languages;
+- Amongst these programming languages are, namely: C/C++...; both very highly 'technical' languages.

-and, I also never really learned how to use the AI languages including: LISP/PROLOG/LOGO(though, I have done some very elementary LOGO programming before).
+- I also never really learned how to use the AI languages including: LISP/PROLOG/LOGO(though, I have done some very elementary LOGO programming before).

-In addition to which I will admit...there are, quite literally, 100's and 100's of programming languages which I still have tried using, yet;
+- In addition to which I will admit...there are, quite literally, 100's and 100's of programming languages which I still have tried using, yet;
-including, Angular/React/RUST/Go/Erlang/-etc.
+including, Angular/React/RUST/Go/Erlang/Smalltalk/FORTRAN/Scheme/-etc.

 ## Linux Installation